ingararntzen/timingdocs/docs/source/timeddata/interval.rst

 ``Interval`` is used by ``Axis`` and ``Sequencer`` to define the validity of objects or values in relation to an *axis*.
 Intervals describe either a continuous *line segment* or a singular *point*.
-In media, the axis is often thought of as a *time-axis* and in this context intervals define the *temporal validity* of media content.
+In media, the axis is often thought of as a *timeline* and in this context intervals define the *temporal validity* of media content.